sridharmanohar/Design-Patterns/OAuth2-JWT-Running-Notes.md

             * this is a simplified auth. code flow optimized for clients implemented in a browser using a scripting language like javascript.
             * here instead of issuing the auth. code, the client is issued an access token directly.
             * this is generally used with mobile apps or web apps - apps that run on the user's device.
-        * Resource Owner password Creds:
+        * Resource Owner password Creds (also known as Password grant type):
             * the resource owner pwd creds (i.e. username and pwd) can be used directly as an auth. grant to obtain an access token.
             * this should only be used when there is a high degree of trust b/w the resource owner and tthe client.
             * but even though the resource owner creds are with client, they are with the client for a single reqest and are then exchanged for an access token.